Spend a year learning with the people and places that matter most to you.

 Who can be a Community Fellow?

-Community Fellows are Vermont residents 16+ interested in undertaking collaborative field research to address needs shared by the people and places that matter most to them.
+Community Fellows are Vermont residents ages 18+ interested in undertaking collaborative field research to address needs shared by the people and places that matter most to them.
 We define community as any self-identified group of people that feels a strong connection to one another.
 Such connections can be based on shared identity, geography, occupation and/or interests.
 They can be long-standing or recently formed.
 This program is building capacity for action-oriented field research happening within Vermont communities.

 Successful applications will demonstrate the applicant's capacity to engage deeply with a community of which they are a part, and collaboratively explore a specific topic or issue over a 12-18 month period.
 Applicants should show an openness to having their assumptions challenged and perspectives evolve over the course of this process.